GrottoPress/shield/docs/07-LOGIN.md

    end
    ```

-   You may need to add `Logins::NewPage` in `src/pages/logins/new_page.cr`, containing your user login form.
+   You may need to add `CurrentLogin::NewPage` in `src/pages/logins/new_page.cr`, containing your user login form.

-   The form should be `POST`ed to `Logins::Create`, with the following parameters:
+   The form should be `POST`ed to `CurrentLogin::Create`, with the following parameters:

    - `email : String`
    - `password : String`